satoru-hara/03_NSW/README.md

 - **Observer Injection**  Structures from training data leak into the output.
 - **Alignment Asymmetry**  Humans are forced to adapt to the AI’s structure.

-HNS is the only coordinate system that addresses these issues at the structural level.
+HNS addresses these issues at the structural level.

 ## HNS Structure (36 → 144 → 864)